 Clofazimine Side Effects

-Some side effects of clofazimine may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for clofazimine may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to clofazimine: oral capsule

 Along with its needed effects, clofazimine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking clofazimine:Rare

 - colicky or burning abdominal or stomach pain